Opposition holds big rally in Venezuelan capital

 Capriles, who is predicting a late pro-opposition surge as sympathy wears off after Chavez's death, is vowing to install a Brazilian-style administration of free-market economics with strong social welfare policies.

-Capriles mocks Maduro as a bad copy of Chavez, and says his decisions as acting president caused a currency devaluation and price spikes that have been disastrous for Venezuelans.
+Capriles mocks Maduro as a bad imitation of Chavez.
+He says Maduro's decisions as acting president resulted in a currency devaluation and price spikes that have been disastrous for Venezuelans.

 "Chavez was a leader for them.
 I can't deny it.
 But he (Maduro) has nothing in his head.
 If Capriles doesn't win, we'll keep on fighting for him.
 But we're sure he's going to win!"

 The election will decide the future of "Chavismo" socialism and determine control of the world's biggest oil reserves and economic aid to left-leaning nations across Latin America and the Caribbean.